viswanathk/jekyll-now/_posts/2016-12-07-Error-handling-in-C.md

 LogError is a function call to log this error into the log file - make this function threadsafe.
 And the next part - oh the blasphemy - we use goto.

 Gotos get a bad rep because of the famous Dijkstra's [letter](http://www.cs.utexas.edu/users/EWD/ewd02xx/EWD215.PDF), and we are taught in college that gotos are bad and harmful.
 But with well thought out code, gotos can be very useful in writing structured and readable code.
-One obvious rule that must be followed is "no backward gotos".

 So this is how the code looks including the error section: